Social Media Recruitment is more authentic, effective and nurturing

 Social Media Recruiting is a positive transformational force

 The biggest surprise most clients had that implemented social media marketing was witnessing how authentic it could be.
 How to attract the best employees through social media is a transformational process of its own.

 Far from a series of gimmicky posts, they realise that they simply need to let the visitor in to their backstage.
 That no one can hide behind the brochure any more.
-That thinking about how to provide valuable content to their audiences will get you much closer to them.
-That moderating comments and feeds will bring the online audience you are trying to engage with, much closer inside your company.
+That thinking about how to provide valuable content to their audiences will get you closer to them.
+That moderating comments and feeds will bring your core online audiences’ voice closer, booming inside your company.

 In the end, recruitment is one of the most quintessentially, fundamentally human functions of business life.
 Cultural and personal affinities make or break teams of individuals who otherwise have similar qualifications.

-It’s frankly high time to reclaim that dimension of recruitment that has been too long burrowed under faceless recruitment tools: A large recruitment ad spend, a nice ATS (Applicant Tracking System), pretty Press Releases written agency-side, schmick brochures with beautiful pictures (taken from agency stock) and words such as “We at XYZ tech… quest for excellence… superior and premiere…”
+It’s frankly high time to reclaim that dimension of recruitment that has been too long burrowed under faceless recruitment tools.
+A large recruitment ad spend, a nice ATS (Applicant Tracking System), pretty Press Releases written agency-side.
+Schmick brochures with beautiful pictures (taken from agency stock).
+And smeared entirely with words such as “We at XYZ tech… quest for excellence… superior and premiere…”

 Of social media strategy, tools and culture

-In closing we’ll simply add that social media recruiting in our experience (as well as social media marketing) requires three main ingredients, the last of which is often misapplied or misunderstood:
+In closing we’ll simply add that social media recruiting in our experience (as well as social media marketing) requires three main ingredients:

 - The right strategy: Audit your skills gaps and train if need be.
 Take stock of your social media assets (metrics, tone, values, audiences, etc.) so that you can optimise what needs be to get more authority online and can track followership and engagement growth in the future.
 Craft a content policy.
 Document your core online audiences, those ones that you must engage with in priority.
 Document also what they care about, interest and “pain points”.